🛡️ The Cyber Resilience Act (CRA) itself

 • Remote data processing solutions for any of the above, as far as those solutions are necessary for a product to perform its functions (e.g. cloud-based services that allow control of a smart lock at a distance, remote database that backs-up user preferences, etc.); See 🌐 Remote Data Processing Solutions FAQ list

-© 2025 ORC WG AuthorsCC BY 4.0Source
+© 2025 ORC WG AuthorsCC-BY-4.0Source

 Disclaimer